GDhir/QuickSortFast/README.md

 command would be required to compile the threaded source file.

+If using CMAKE for build process, type cmake .. from the top level build directory for out of source builds.

+For enabling/disabling threaded implementation, set the option THREADS_ENABLED to True/False in the top level CMakeLists.txt file.

+After completing generation of MAKEFILE in the build directory, simply type make and specified targets will be built in the build directory.

 You can specify the number of threads used by OpenMP via the following command:

 export OMP_NUM_THREADS="YOUR SPECIFIED NUMBER OF THREADS"